 For more info, check out the Alpha Psi Omega national website.

-Associated with EMU's Arts Administration programs, the mission of AMP is to enhance the connections among student artists and audiences, venues and opportunities.
+Amplifying the Arts! is associated with EMU's Arts Management and Administration programs, the mission of AMP is to enhance the connections among student artists and audiences, venues and opportunities.
 It's a powerful asset to help you take your creative practices and use (and improve) them as you advance in any of the artistic disciplines (music, dance, visual arts, theatre, etc.)